NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

         | iterations (int)
       - | Rainbow chase animation.
         | If iterations is 0, do it indefinitely.
 One iteration corresponds
-        | to one full rainbow fading accross Leds, unlike the chase method
+        | to one full rainbow fading accross LEDs, unlike the chase method
       - .. figure:: ../../../images/stack/high_level/gif_led_ring/rainbow_chase.gif
    *  - go_up
       - | color (:std_msgs:`std_msgs/ColorRGBA<ColorRGBA>`)
         | wait_ms (in millisecondes, int)
         | iterations (int)
-      - | Leds turn on like a loading circle until lighting up the whole Led Ring.
+      - | LEDs turn on like a loading circle until lighting up the whole LED Ring.
         | and are then all turned off at the same time.
 If iterations is 0, do it indefinitely
       - .. figure:: ../../../images/stack/high_level/gif_led_ring/goup.gif
    *  - go_up_and_down
       - | color (:std_msgs:`std_msgs/ColorRGBA<ColorRGBA>`)
         | wait_ms (in millisecondes, int)
         | iterations (int)
-      - | Like go_up, but Leds are turned off the same way they are turned on.
+      - | Like go_up, but LEDs are turned off the same way they are turned on.
         | If iterations is 0, do it indefinitely
       - .. figure:: ../../../images/stack/high_level/gif_led_ring/goupanddown.gif

-.. note:: When displaying the robot status, the Led Ring commander uses those methods, with the defaults parameters defined below.
+.. note:: When displaying the robot status, the LED Ring commander uses those methods, with the defaults parameters defined below.

 The namespace used is: |namespace_emphasize|

-Parameters - Led Ring
+Parameters - LED Ring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Firstly, the Led Ring component, controlled with  the `rpi_ws281x library <https://github.com/rpi-ws281x/rpi-ws281x-python>`_, through the python class PixelStrip, is parameterizable.
+Firstly, the LED Ring component, controlled with  the `rpi_ws281x library <https://github.com/rpi-ws281x/rpi-ws281x-python>`_, through the Python class PixelStrip, is parameterizable.
 Default parameters are set in the `led_strim_params.yaml` file of the  `/config` folder of the package

 .. todo:: the led_pin might change when adding the led ring directly on Ned

-.. list-table:: Parameters of the Led Ring component
+.. list-table:: Parameters of the LED Ring component
    :header-rows: 1
    :widths: auto
    :stub-columns: 0